-A) DCM (Digital Clock Management): This module divides the input clock frequency by a factor of 2, as the provided VGA controller is designed based on a system clock of 25 MHz.
-The DCM unit is a primitive component available in Xilinx's
+A) Clocking wizard (DCM) : This module divides the input clock frequency by a factor of 4, as the provided VGA controller is designed based on a system clock of 25 MHz.
+The clocking wizard is a primitive component available in Xilinx's FP-GAs, which may be generated from Xilinx Vivado environment with the use of IP generator.
+The way of generating and properly configuring the Xilinx Clocking wizard is shown as a video clip, placed under: